-- 9 nights' accommodation in selected 2 or 3-star hotels and guesthouses with breakfasts - 7 dinners (not dinner at Figeac and Cahors, several restaurants by the hotels) - Hotel to hotel luggage transfer along the trail. - A set of maps (1/25 000 scale) or topoguide with the route marked on and detailed route notes describing the trail. - A daily itinerary together with information about facilities and places of interest along the trail. - Phone emergency assistance with English-speaking support (24/24 7/7 days)
+- 9 nights' accommodation in selected 2 or 3-star hotels and charmin guesthouses with breakfasts - 9 gourmet dinners - Hotel to hotel luggage transfer along the trail. - A set of maps (1/25 000 scale) or topoguide with the route marked on and detailed route notes describing the trail. - A daily itinerary together with information about facilities and places of interest along the trail. - Phone emergency assistance with English-speaking support (24/24 7/7 days)

-Visa fees - transportation fees to and from the walk area -Insurance (strongly recommended on all trips) - Transfers except those mentioned above - Drinks - entrance fees -Additional meals - Spending of personal nature e.g. laundry, souvenirs, phone calls... are not included
+Visa fees - transportation fees to and from the walk area - Insurance (strongly recommended on all trips) - Transfers except those mentioned above - Drinks - entrance fees - Additional meals - Spending of personal nature e.g. laundry, souvenirs, phone calls... are not included